 See https://www.playwrightsguild.ca/dream-life-teresa-harris and https://www.playwrightsguild.ca/playwright/penn-kemp

-Penn’s reading is sponsored by Playwrights Guild of Canada and the Canada Council.
+Penn’s reading was sponsored by Playwrights Guild of Canada and the Canada Council.

 The Dream Life of Teresa Harris was first performed as a processional play at historic Eldon House Heritage Museum!